AlexsLemonade/RNA-Seq-Exercises/docker-load.md

 This module focuses on the analysis of RNA-seq data.
 Here is the [schedule](schedule.md) for the workshop.

-After you have successfully installed the Docker program, now you are ready to set up your Docker container.
+After you have successfully installed [Docker](https://github.com/AlexsLemonade/training-modules/blob/master/docker-install/README.md), now you are ready to set up your Docker container.
 Working within this Docker container will provide you with all the software and packages you need for this workshop.
 These instructions will walk you through the set up of your Docker container.
-This should be the only time in this workshop you will need to install something.
+This should be the only time in this workshop you will have to install something.
 ## Part 1: Set up Docker image using a copy from the flash drives

 1. Copy `ccdl_training_rnaseq.tar.gz` from the flash drives we have distributed to your Desktop folder